Senior Lecturer Lars M Andersson

 Associate Professor Markus Lundström

-Markus Lundström holds a PhD in Economic History and is an Associate Professor in Sociology and affiliate researcher at the Centre for Multidisciplinary Studies on Racism (CEMFOR) at Uppsala University, Sweden.
-His historical-sociological publication record includes two research monographs and twenty peer-reviewed journal articles and book chapters.
-His fascism research focuses on how radical-nationalist ideas travel and transfigure through time.
-He recently published a co-authored article entitled “Radical-Nationalist Podcasting under a Post-Fascist Condition” that employs the original method of podcast ethnography to explore how fascist temporalities are deployed by Swedish radical nationalists today (Fascism, 2021).
-Besides fascism studies, Lundström’s research also concerns the political histories and historiographies of social movements, with a particular focus on anarchism.
+Markus Lundström holds a PhD in Economic History and is an Associate Professor in Sociology at Mid Sweden University and affiliate researcher at the Centre for Multidisciplinary Studies on Racism (CEMFOR) at Uppsala University.
+He has published extensively in the field of historical sociology.
+His fascism research focuses on how radical-nationalist ideas travel and transfigure through time and include the theoretical article “Radical Nationalism” (Journal of Political Ideologies, 2023) and the empirical article “Radical-Nationalist Podcasting under a Post-Fascist Condition” (Fascism, 2021).
 Read more…

 Email:leena.malkki@helsinki.fi